Clemson-MSE/HemeLB-Carpentries/lesson-outline.md

 1. The Carpentries style works by backward design;
     - Identify practical skills to teach
     - Design challenges to give opportunity for learners to practice and integrate skills
-    - Identify what needs to be taught for learners to aquire the skills
+    - Identify what needs to be taught for learners to acquire the skills

-2. Those that wish to learn HemeLB will undoubtedly find wierd (and sometimes completely bizzare) ways of doing things.
+2. Those that wish to learn HemeLB will undoubtedly find weird (and sometimes completely bizarre) ways of doing things.
 So, be aware of
    [expert awareness gap](https://carpentries.github.io/instructor-training/03-expertise/index.html#expertise-and-teaching)